hoppscotch/docs/content/en/rest.md

 ### Hoppscotch errors

 It is possible that Hoppscotch might be making invalid requests to your API server.
 You can confirm this by checking your server logs (if available).
-If you believe this is happening, get in touch with the <nuxt-link to ="/community">Hoppscotch team.</nuxt-link>
+If you believe this is happening, get in touch with the [Hoppscotch team](/community).

 ### CORS restrictions